 For each of these program areas, the training plan describes the key target audience, curriculum, training delivery mechanism, and training frequency.
-With the reissuance of the Permit, the County reviewed its existing training programs, including training needs associated with future implementation of the source control program for existing development.
+With the annual revision of the Stormwater Plan, the County reviewed its existing training programs and refined the training plan accordingly.